Agenda Knowledge for Kenya upcoming

 To be inspired by the existing statements and Knowledge Development Goals, download the third edition of the Agenda Knowledge for Development.

-We would like to acknowledge with thanks the important contribution of Guenther Koch and Petra Herout to the first edition of the Agenda.
+We would like to acknowledge with thanks the important contribution of Petra Herout, Ines Egger, and Guenter Koch to the first edition of the Agenda.

 This third edition of the Agenda, the Agenda Knowledge for Uganda and previous editions of the Agenda have been kindly designed and published with support from Helen Gillman and her team at the International Fund for Agricultural Development.